 The penultimate step before you strap in for the official launch of your app is to undergo the final stage of testing: releasing a beta version to see if users respond well to it.
 The aim is to soft-release your app to a small group of early adopters who will try out your app in a real-world setting.
 With beta testing groups, it is important to gain as much feedback from users as possible so you can have one last crack at reviewing, updating, and fixing any problems or inconsistencies that may arise.
 From this, you will get a good idea of how users feel about using your app, what they like, and what can be improved before you launch your go-to-market strategy.

-Once your app has undergone rigorous testing and passed with flying colours, you should now focus your attention to developing a comprehensive marketing strategy to promote your app to the public.
+Once your app has undergone rigorous testing and passed with flying colours, you should now focus your attention on developing a comprehensive marketing strategy to promote your app to the public.
 Developing a sound marketing campaign will ensure your hard work pays off, because if nobody knows about your app then all your endeavours will amount to nothing.